 Fishes

-Discover what 160 species of marine and freshwater fishes tell us about the creative power of nature: the wels catfish (48 kg) from river Nemunas, sea horses and pipefishes, little sharks and freshwater species that breed in the sea; examine the sucker-like mouth of the lamprey and the smile of the northern pike.
+Discover what 160 species of marine and freshwater fish tell us about the creative power of nature: the wels catfish (48 kg) from river Nemunas, sea horses and pipefishes, little sharks and freshwater species that breed in the sea; examine the sucker-like mouth of the lamprey and the smile of the northern pike.
 The main collector and curator of this collection is E. Bukelskis.

 Amphibians and Reptiles

 The collection of amphibians and reptiles reflect the colorfulness of the local fauna and acquaint us a number of species from the entire world.
-More abundant are reptiles from the Middle Asia, but the most amazing stories lie under some specimens.
+More abundant are reptiles from Middle Asia, but the most amazing stories lie under some specimens.
 For example, E. Eichwald bought a crocodile scull from the Memphis pyramid.
 L. H. Bojanus here produced the famous work on the anatomy of turtles “Anatome Testudinis Europaeae”.

 Birds